- Health Benefits of Flaxseeds

 Long before the modern wellness scene emerged, flax seeds have been known as a superfood.

 They have been used for ages in food and medicine, and for good reason.
 Studies show flax seeds to have some major health benefits.
-Just one tablespoon packs a significant punch of healthy fats, fiber, protein, and key vitamins and minerals, but it’s also important to confirm the healthy fats in flax stay undamaged.
-Grinding flax seeds can damage the healthy fats and turn this super food into a food to put on the avoid list.
+Just one tablespoon packs a significant punch of healthy fats, fiber, protein, and key vitamins and minerals.
+But to receive all these nutrients, itis also important to confirm the healthy fats in flax stay undamaged.
+Grinding flax seeds can damage the healthy fats and turn this superfood into a food to put on the avoid list.
 Some talk about the phytoestrogen content of flax, but the main downside is the possibility you will buy ground flax that has been exposed to heat and light.

 In this post, you will learn how to tap into the health benefits of flax seeds and navigate around the potential dangers with ground flax.

 Health Benefits of Flaxseeds

 This omega-3 fatty acid is not common in many foods, so this plant source is notable 1.
-In fact, it is one of the most abundant plant-based source of ALA 2.
-Our bodies do not product ALA, so it is essential that we get it in our diet.
+In fact, it is one of the most abundant plant-based sources of ALA 2.
+Our bodies do not produce ALA, so it is essential that we get it in our diet.
 Do note that ALA has to be converted in the body into the more bioavailable EPA and DHA, so if you’re Vegan don’t make the mistake of thinking you can get all of your omega-3 requirements from walnuts, chia, hemp and flax.

 Flaxseeds are also an abundant source of phenolic compounds that show anticancer and antioxidant properties.